hkirk/swtafp-slides/slides/107/finite-trees.md

 2. For non-recursive cases pass the function all the data associated with this type
 3. For recursive data
     * First call the catamorphism recursively on the nested value
-    * Then pass thet function the result from the recursive call
+    * Then pass that function, the result from the recursive call

 ----